($853) Cost to ship a car from New York City, NY to Grand Rapids, MI

 The time of the year

-Seasonal demand and weather conditions in both New York City and Grand Rapids can impact car shipping prices.
+The time of year and weather conditions in New York City and Grand Rapids play a major role in determining car shipping rates.

 New York City tends to have chilly and damp winters and rather hot summers.
 New York City tends to have warm and humid summers with mixes of rain, and very cold, snowy, and windy winters.
 The city is generally cloudy year-round.
 Temperatures typically vary from 26°F to 87°F. Temps are rarely below 10°F or above 95°F.